British Airways is now more than a third of its way through the refurbishment of its fleet of Boeing 777-200 aircraft at London Gatwick.

-In short, this means that the number of seats in the World Traveller economy cabin would increase from 9 to 10 a row.
+The main reason for the refurbishment is to increase the number of seats in the World Traveller economy cabin from 9 to 10 a row.

-However, if you are flying on a 9 abreast Boeing 777 you should see the following cabin configurations on the seat map for your reservation in the Manage My Booking tool:
+If you are flying on a non-refurbished 9 abreast 3 class Boeing 777 you should see the following seat map (pictured left below) for your flight in the Manage My Booking tool:

 World Traveller Plus – Rows 12 – 14 (24 seats)